Surya-Interviews/Interview/Python.md

 If any of the above fields cannot be scraped, the value must be `null`.

-Your program should be executable on the command line, and must output a JSON object to stdout.
+Your program should be executable on the command line, and must output a JSON object.

 The JSON object should look like this: